Corporate Governance

 It is important to distinguish this from Equal Pay, which deals with the pay differences between men and women who carry out the same jobs, similar jobs or work of equal value.
 It is unlawful to pay people unequally solely because of their gender.

-At REED, we fully support the government initiative to redress gender imbalance in the workplace.
+At Reed in Partnership, we fully support the government initiative to redress gender imbalance in the workplace.

 Reed in Partnership Gender Pay Gap Report 2022